sentoz/loggie-docs-en/docs/getting-started/quick-start/kubernetes.md

 ## 2. Deploy Loggie DaemonSet

-You can view all released deployment charts on the [installation](https://github.com/loggie-io/installation/releases).
+You can view all released deployment charts on the [installation](https://github.com/loggie-io/installation/releases) page.

 You can choose: